 How Much Money Do You Need to Be a Silent Partner?

-To be a silent partner, you will need an initial investment adequate to fund the business based on the minimum capitalization requirement of the partnership agreement.
+You need an initial investment adequate to fund the business based on the minimum capitalization requirement of the partnership agreement to be a silent partner.

-A silent partnership is one of the important ways to raise funds for your business start-up without giving away any control.
+A silent partnership is one of the important ways to raise funds for your LLC without giving away any control.
 Although it is legal to be one, this type of limited partnership is not for everyone.

 Before deciding to go into a silent partnership, you should weigh the pros and cons and talk to other business owners who have gone through this type of business partnership.

 You can seek legal advice regarding limited partners from a law firm.
 Here are the best online legal services to help you decide if a silent partner is advantageous to your company.